 How to Cook Hard Boil Eggs to Perfection

-Cooking any longer will result in rubbery eggs.
-Even worse, their yellow colour will fade.
-The worst is when they turn a little grey and start to smell of sulphur - a sure sign that they are well overcooked.
+Cooking any longer will result in rubbery eggs and their yellow colour will fade.
+The worst is when they turn a little grey and start to smell of sulphur - a sure sign they're well overcooked.

 Assemble all ingredients.
 As we want to taste the typical flavours of the Mediterranean, use the freshest produce you can find in season.
-This includes vine tomatoes (or cherry tomatoes), fresh basil and garlic.
+This includes vine tomatoes, fresh basil and garlic.

-Here I used fresh anchovies in oil, which are not as strong as regular tinned or bottled anchovies conserved in salt (that's why I use more).
 Use a good quality brand of anchovies and, if stored in the fridge, remove them 20 minutes before to enjoy them at their best.
-The resulting flavours will be clean and fresh.

-For more, see aromatic fresh herbs used in France and tomatoes
+For more, see aromatic fresh herbs and tomatoes

-Prepare the cucumber by cutting it vertically in half and scoop out the seeds with a spoon (even better, use a grapefruit knife that's serrated).
+Prepare the cucumber: cut it vertically in half and scoop out the seeds with a spoon.
+Even better, use a serrated grapefruit knife.
 Then chop into thin slices.

 Chop all the remaining ingredients and assemble on a large serving plate.